← Back to 後漢書

 89

 When Liangzhou's Qiang rebelled, Zhong Hao as governor won the people's love.
-Officials petitioned to keep him; the empress dowager marveled.
+When he was summoned for promotion, clerks and people went to the palace gate begging to retain him; the empress dowager sighed: 'I have never heard of a governor winning hearts like this.'
 She granted an extension.
 After another year he moved to Hanyang; tribes escorted him on foot a thousand li as he walked beside them.
 In Hanyang he stopped raiding between Qiang and Hu.

 90